 It will take a holistic approach to raising girls with an emphasis on empowerment.

 The City of Atlixco donated 6.8 acres of land in October 2014 to serve as the location for the new center (pictured here).
-It is six miles from existing IPODERAC.
+It is six miles from the existing IPODERAC campus.

 Click the button below to donate to the girls' program: